JamesHBickerton/DevNotes/Notes/fullstack-html.md

 - <strong>Functions</strong> allow you to create a set of instructions and package it into a block of code `function getMilk() { }`.
 Function is the keyword (stating that we are about to create a new function), the getMilk is the function (to identify the new function), and then the instructions will go into the curly brackets.
 - There is a difference for when you create the function and USING/CALLING the function.
 To do this you just would put `getMilk();` into the code.
 This means the computer will carry out all of the instructions into the curly braces.
 - It is important to indent the lines of code inside of the curly braces (or the function's instructions) so that it is easy to tell they are the instructions in the code. <strong>THE CURLY BRACKETS DO NOT NEED TO BE CLOSED WITH A SEMI-COLON.</strong>
 - <strong>console.log</strong> will log the string inside the console.
 The important difference between the alert and console.log is that the alert is something the user can see, whereas the console.log is not.
+This should be at the bottom.
 - inputs within functions: `function getMilk(bottles) { }` - this "bottles" is used much like a variable (to contain the input) and you can use this inside of the function to do something with it.
 I.e. `function getMilk(bottles) { var cost = bottles * 1.5; }`.
 When calling, `getMilk(2)` then bottles would = 2.
 Cost of the bottle will then be 3.
 - <strong>Floor Method</strong> is when you can ensure that a value is always rounded down to fit a "whole number" as opposed to 3.33 bottles of milk for example.
 You would need to do it like this: `var numberOfBottles = Math.floor (money - 1.5);`.
 The `Math.floor` if the floor function.
 - There are also functions that are able to take an input and are able to use this inside the function to do something (or able to give an output).